 However, it is not always clear how to put a dollar amount on these types of injuries and damages.
 However, when you are in an accident on a construction site, these type of damages and compensation are available to you.
 Unfortunately, there is no easy and clear set way or proving these type of injuries and damages.
 They require working closely with a skilled personal injury attorney who can help you gather the evidence and proof you need to support your claims.

-If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, Fayetteville AR personal injury lawyer Ken Kieklak can fight for you.
-For more than 20 years Ken has stood up for hard-working people who have been injured through no fault of their own.
-To schedule your free and confidential personal injury consultation call (479) 316-0438 or contact us online.
+If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, our Fayetteville AR personal injury lawyers can fight for you.
+For more than 20 years, our lawyers have stood up for hard-working people who have been injured through no fault of their own.
+To schedule your free and confidential personal injury consultation, call GKD Law at (479) 316-0438.